roura356a/csk/intl.en-US/Best Practices/Istio/Enable Istio CoreDNS.md

 # Enable Istio CoreDNS

+This topic provides an overview of CoreDNS and its plug-ins and the CoreDNS configuration file, and describes how to enable Istio CoreDNS.

 ## CoreDNS and its plug-ins

-CoreDNS is an incubation project led by CNCF.
-Formerly known as SkyDNS, it aims to build a fast and flexible DNS server that provides users with various ways to access and use DNS data.
-Based on the Caddy server framework, CoreDNS implements a plug-in chain architecture that abstracts large amounts of logic into plug-ins and then exposes these plug-ins to users.
-Each plug-in performs different DNS functions, such as DNS service discovery and Prometheus monitoring.
+CoreDNS is an incubation project led by Cloud Native Computing Foundation \(CNCF\).
+Formerly known as SkyDNS, the project aims to build a fast and flexible Domain Name System \(DNS\) server that allows users to access and use data in DNS in different ways.
+Based on the Caddy server framework, CoreDNS adopts a plug-in chain architecture that provides a large number of plug-ins.
+Each plug-in implements a DNS feature, such as DNS-based Kubernetes service discovery and Prometheus monitoring.

-In addition to pluginization, CoreDNS has the following features:
+In addition to plug-ins, CoreDNS has the following benefits:

--   Simplified configuration: The introduction of a more expressive DSL, namely Corefile configuration file, which is also developed based on the Caddy framework.
+-   Simplified configuration: CoreDNS introduces an expressive domain-specific language \(DSL\).
+CoreDNS uses the Corefile configuration file, which is also developed based on the Caddy framework.
--   Integrated solution: Unlike kube-dns, CoreDNS is compiled into single executable binaries with built-in functions such as Cache, Backend Storage, and Health Check.
-No third-party components are required to implement other functions, making deployment more convenient and memory management safer.
+-   All-in-one solution: CoreDNS provides a simpler solution than kube-dns.
+CoreDNS is compiled into a binary executable file that has built-in features such as cache, backend storage, and health check.
+CoreDNS does not require third-party components to implement features.
+This enables simple deployment and secure memory management.

 ## Corefile overview

 Corefile is the configuration file of CoreDNS.
-It was originated from the Caddyfile configuration file based on the Caddy framework.
-It defines the following content:
+The file is developed based on the Caddyfile configuration file of the Caddy framework.
+The file includes the following content:

--   The protocol that decides the port on which the server listens.
-Multiple servers can be defined to listen to different ports.
+-   The port on which the server listens and the protocol that the server uses in port listening.
+You can specify different ports that multiple servers listen on.
--   The authoritative DNS resolution zone for which the server is responsible.
+-   The zone where the server is used as the authoritative DNS server.
 -   The plug-ins to be loaded by the server.

-A typical Corefile format is as follows:
+The following content shows the typical format of a Corefile:

 ```
 ZONE:[PORT] {